Geometric multiplicity of unitary non-backtracking eigenvalues: The real case

 \subsection{Algebraic multiplicity}

 Recall that $\mathbf{D-A}$ is called the \emph{Laplacian }matrix of $G$, which is always singular, and whose rank is $n-1$ if and only if the graph is connected.
-An argument closely related to the following proof can be found in \cite{Grindrod2018,northshield1998}, though we have arrived at it independently.
+An argument closely related to the following \rr{two proofs} can be found in \cite{Grindrod2018,northshield1998}.

 \begin{proposition} Let $G$ have at least two cycles.
 Then $\am(1)=m-n+1$. \end{proposition}

 \begin{proof} Define $f(t) \coloneqq \det \left(\mathbf{I} - t \mathbf{A} + t^{2}(\mathbf{D-I})\right)$ and observe that $f(1) = \det \left( \mathbf{D - A} \right) = 0$.
 Therefore, $f(t) = (t-1) g(t)$ for some $g(t)$.
 This fact, together with \cref{eqn:ihara} imply $\am(1) \geq m - n + 1$.
 Thus, showing $g(1) \neq 0$ finishes the proof.
 First, note that $g(1)$ equals $f'(1)$.
 The so-called Jacobi formula shows $f'(1) = \Tr \left[ \adj \left( \mathbf{D - A} \right) \left( \mathbf{D - A + D} - 2\mathbf{I} \right) \right]$; see e.g. eq.
 (41) of \cite{petersen2012matrix}.
 Further, well-known properties of the adjugate show that $\adj \left( \mathbf{D - A} \right) = \eta \mathbf{1} \mathbf{1}^{\top}$ for some nonzero $\eta$; see e.g. \cite{merris1994laplacian} and section 0.8.2 of \cite{horn2012matrix}.
 Finally, observe that $m > n$ since $G$ is not a circle graph.
 All together, we have